Introducing Zero Waste

 We must always rinse our recyclables.
 If they are dirty this actually decreases their value at the recycling centres.

 Some charities and organisations have started recycling projects to raise funds.
-Our local SPCA accepts recyclables which they then sort to raise much needed funds.
 Look out for a project in your area or start your own.

 How people in South Africa can recycle things when out and about.